Drawing from the site’s Art Deco heritage, our vision was to preserve the locally-listed original building.

 - Encapsulate the period with brick detailing, verticality of window placement and use of aqua green

 - Luxury 1, 2 and 3 bedroom apartments, some with feature glass balconies

 - High quality interior detailing

 - A bank of photovoltaic cells (solar panels) to the roof to reduce CO2 emissions

 - Introduction of a metallic veil as a design feature and practical solution for occupants’ privacy

-- Apartments will be well-lit by natural light thanks to the intelligent design ethos
+- Apartments well-lit by natural light thanks to the intelligent design ethos

-- Spaces will be cleverly lit through punched holes in the fabric
+- Spaces cleverly lit through punched holes in the fabric

 - Full height Art Deco windows and doors to facade